gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 **This is why I like to think of `useReducer` as the “cheat mode” of Hooks.
 It lets me decouple the update logic from describing what happened.
 This, in turn, helps me remove unnecessary dependencies from my effects and avoid re-running them more often than necessary.**

+It feels like cheat mode because when you call dispatch with an action, this simply requests a new render and pushes your action to a pending action queue.
+But it isn't until the subsequent render phase when useReducer is called, _with the latest reducer function and its bound props_, that the action queue is processed to return the new state.

 ## Moving Functions Inside Effects

 A common mistake is to think functions shouldn’t be dependencies.
 For example, this seems like it could work: